Skip to Content Top

 If your loved one did not leave a will, a court might have appointed you as the personal representative based on your relationship with the deceased.
 When naming a personal representative, the courts frequently prioritize surviving spouses, adult children, or other relatives.

 Being named personal representative is a significant responsibility, essentially making you the legal steward of your loved one's estate.
 This means you have the authority and duty to carry out the tasks of probate administration.
-Our team at NC Wills & Trusts can help you understand and carry out these obligations in full accordance with the law and your loved one’s final wishes.
+A Raleigh probate administration lawyer at NC Wills & Trusts can help you understand and carry out these obligations in full accordance with the law and your loved one’s final wishes.

 How Does Probate Work in Raleigh, and What Does It Involve in North Carolina?